 4. See an unobstructed view of Sun Moon Lake at the top of Cien Pagoda

 After visiting Xuanzang Temple, get back on the Zhongzheng Road (main road) and walk towards Cien Pagoda (慈恩塔).
-The 700-meter trail starts from the parking lot and it zigzags up the mountain.
+The 700-meter trail starts from the parking lot, and it zigzags up the mountain.

-5. Walk back to Xuanguang Pier and take the ferry boat to next stop, Ita Thao Pier
+5. Walk back to Xuanguang Pier and take the ferry boat to the next stop, Ita Thao Pier

 Walk back down to Xuanguang Pier and wait for the next ferry boat to Ita Thao Pier.
 They come quite often so the wait shouldn’t be too long.